CDLUC3/dash/contributing.md

 ## Overview of Dash

-Dash is a new, easy-to-use solution for the effective curation of and access to campus research data.
+Dash is an easy-to-use data preservation and publication service for the effective curation of and access to campus research data.
 It is designed to be a simple self-service curation tool for researchers to archive and share their datasets.

 **Tasks Dash helps researchers perform:**